cnord/doc-security-center/english/10-report-manager.md

 The "Report manager" module is intended to create reports on the operation of sites, Security Center and security company personnel.

-A report form generator is built in the "Report manager” module, with which it is possible to modify the existing reports or create new ones.
+A report form generator is built in the "Report manager" module, with which it is possible to modify the existing reports or create new ones.

 ## Event Reports